zmarffy/apt-repo/README.md

     usage: apt-repo [-h] [-n NAME] setup [-h] config
     ```

     You may select a name for your repo or leave it blank for the default, "repo".
 This is what allows you to serve multiple repos on one server.
-A JSON or YAML config file is the only required parameter.
+A YAML config file is the only required parameter.
 Here is an example of one.

     ```yaml
     ---